DigitexOfficial/api-docs/source/index.html.md

 Private methods of the API allow to manage orders and position.

+To obtain an API key for your account, you need to be logged in exchange, then open Account and go to **API** tab.
+Then click "Create" to generate your private API key.

 **General**

 Possible values of order's `status`:  `PENDING`, `ACCEPTED`, `REJECTED`, `CANCELLED`, `FILLED`, `PARTIALLY_FILLED`, `TERMINATED`, `EXPIRED`, `TRIGGERED`.